r-thomson/Nightfall/README.md

 _Nightfall requires macOS Catalina or later_

+> **Note**
-**Note:** These builds are not signed with a developer ID; you will need to bypass Gatekeeper to run Nightfall.
+> These builds are not signed with a developer ID; you will need to bypass Gatekeeper to run Nightfall.
 See [Apple Support: Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for instructions.

 ### Direct Download